-Amir Janjua, Technical Engineer at maxon motor UK&I, outlines the options that are available for customers wanting a modified or custom motor controller.
+Amir Janjua, Technical Engineer at maxon motor UK & Ireland, outlines the options that are available for customers wanting a modified or custom motor controller.

-In addition to offering a range of standard motor controllers, maxon also have a lot of experience in modifying and customising controllers to meet specific application requirements.
+In addition to offering a range of standard motor controllers, maxon also has a lot of experience in modifying and customising controllers to meet specific application requirements.

-The current maxon catalogue range consists of predominantly of the ESCON (Easy Speed Controller) and EPOS4 (Easy Positioning System), along with their variants EPOS2, EPOS2P and MAXPOS.
-The ESCON is a speed and current controller which offers simple functionality via the use of analogue and digital inputs, and the EPOS range is a CANopen slave which operates as part of a communication bus system and requires control via a master system.
+The current maxon catalogue range consists predominantly of the ESCON (Easy Speed Controller) and EPOS4 (Easy Positioning System), along with their variants EPOS2, EPOS2P and MAXPOS.
+The ESCON is a speed and current controller offering simple functionality via the use of analogue and digital inputs, and the EPOS range is a CANopen slave that operates as part of a communication bus system and requires control via a master.

-If these off-the-shelf options are not suitable for the application, perhaps due to a hardware or firmware issue, they can either be modified or a custom solution can be designed.
+If these off-the-shelf options are not suitable for the application, perhaps due to a hardware or firmware issue, they can either be modified or a custom controller can be designed.

-maxon can offer a simple modification to a standard catalogue part.
+maxon can offer simple modifications to standard catalogue parts.
 The following are examples of simple modifications:

-- Pre-configuration: maxon can pre-configure your drive to the required parameters, allowing the controller to essentially become a plug and play solution.
+- Pre-configuration: maxon can pre-configure your drive to the required parameters, allowing the controller to essentially become a plug-and-play unit.
 Less time would be required on the users end in terms of setting up the controller to configure the parameters and then connecting to the final drive.

-- Firmware modifications: Simple features can be added to the firmware of the controllers allowing them to meet the applications needs.
-This is applicable to both the ESCON and EPOS range.
+- Firmware modifications: Simple features can be added to the firmware of the controllers enabling them to meet the applications needs.
+This is applicable to both the ESCON and EPOS ranges.

-- PCB coating: Conformal coating can be offered allowing the PCB and controller to operate in extreme conditions outside the catalogue value.
+- PCB coating: A conformal coating can be applied so the PCB and controller can operate reliably in extreme conditions outside the catalogue value.

 In terms of the procedure of implementing a modification, a simple firmware update is required usually, and testing is executed and documented if required.

-The extent to which we can modify existing products may be suitable for your application, however if not, we can offer a custom option to suit.
+The extent to which maxon can modify existing products may be suitable for your application; however, if not, maxon offers custom options to suit.